raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

 Choose the language you want to translate your message in to.
-It's currently set to Arabic.
+It's currently set to Czech.
 There are 40 languages in Scratch to choose from!

 ```blocks3
 when flag clicked